 Make it easier, perhaps imperative, for anyone you work with to reveal any lurking elephant.
 You want them to feel free to talk about it—and to help you find the solutions.
 Ask, and reward them for their frank answers.

 - Why ask?
 Because the view from a different angle is always helpful when solving problems or making decisions.
-Because it’s better to learn about mistakes sooner rather than later (e.g., on FaceBook).
-Best of all, when you ask people for their opinions, it makes them feel good about themselves—and working for you.
+Because it’s better to learn about mistakes sooner rather than later (e.g., on social media).
+Also, when you ask people for their opinions, it makes them feel valued.
+They will feel good about themselves—and about working for you.

 - Who to ask?
 Ask anyone with a vantage point to see things objectively or differently than you: partner, associate, paralegal, messenger, client.
 Make it safe (confidential, if necessary) to make suggestions.
 Ask frequently for feedback on your own behavior and make changes accordingly.